Tools

 I want to keep this container.
 Can you generate a claim link?The agent calls wire_claim and returns a URL.
 The user opens it, signs up or logs in, and the container is moved into their organization.

-Listing and Unlisting Tools
+Activating and Deactivating Tools

 Next Steps